2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 And I struggle to get there, but the world's a weird and wonderful place.

 I hated the news that we got earlier today that Elijah Vera Tucker, who's such a talented offensive lineman, former first-round pick, cannot stay healthy.
+He's missed large portions of his

+in his first four seasons in the league.
 Now he has a potentially or what's understood to be a serious arm injury that may require surgery.

+We might not get the guard, which is going to lead to a shuffling of the offensive line.
 And if that is not a strength of this team, it's going to be very hard for this team to score points.

+So I'm very concerned about that.
 But I'll go with you on this one just because I want something to root for, even if I don't think the Jets are a playoff team.

 Connor, how about your coach of the year prediction?
+Well, I'm going to kind of moneyball this.

 I agree with Mark that that should be the narrative, but how the hell is Dan Campbell not won a coach of the year award at this point, if I'm not mistaken, right?

-And so I'm trying to moneyball this a little bit because I think of late, the coach of the year award has come from coach who pushes team into the playoffs via stiff white retread quarterback.
+And so I'm trying to moneyball this a little bit because I think of late, the Coach of the Year award has come from coach who pushes team into the playoffs via stiff white retread quarterback.

 And so for me, that is Shane Steichen.